 - Best for iOS: iPhone 11 Max Pro

-Best Overall: ASUS ROG Phone 2
+Best All-Purpose: ASUS ROG Phone 2

 The ASUS ROG Phone wasn't the first gaming smartphone to hit the market, but it did deliver a number of compelling features that helped it stand out from the pack.
 For the follow up, ASUS stepped up the specs with an upgrade to the Snapdragon 855 Plus, 12GB of RAMm and a massive 512GB of internal storage.
 That's plenty of power and storage to get the best performance playing PUBG Mobile — and anything else you do with your phone.